Thousand Islands Canada Travel Guide

 Newer buildings and tourist infrastructure comply with modern accessibility standards, featuring ramps, elevators, and wide doorways.

 Some larger boat tour operators feature accessible vessels and docks.
-Confirm directly with companies when booking.
+Confirm directly with companies when you reserve.

 Public information and signage may include braille or tactile elements in larger, newer facilities.
 Service animals are permitted.